Codra-Ingenierie-Informatique/PyPlanning/README.md

 Fix the following issues:

-- FIXME: Treewidget/charts: removing project lead to "" project instead of no value
-- TODO: Performance: process only gantt objects affected by changes
-- TODO: Performance: update only visible chart? (this is it!)
+[ ] FIXME: Treewidget/charts: removing project lead to "" project instead of no value [ ] TODO: Performance: process only gantt objects affected by changes [ ] TODO: Performance: update only visible chart? (this is it!)
-- TODO: Performance: run chart update in a thread?
+[ ] TODO: Performance: run chart update in a thread?
-- TODO: New feature: custom chart names (instead of automatic indexed names)
+[ ] TODO: New feature: custom chart names (instead of automatic indexed names)

 ## Medium-priority tasks

 Implement the following features:

-- TODO: Task: add "duplicate" action
+[ ] TODO: Vacation: add the possibility to set duration in days [ ] TODO: Task: add "duplicate" action
-- TODO: Task tree widget: add sub-context-menu "Bind to": resources
-- TODO: Chart tree widget: add multiple checkboxes to select projects
-- TODO: Chart tree widget: add QComboBox for editing the "project" field
+[ ] TODO: Task tree widget: add sub-context-menu "Bind to": resources [ ] TODO: Chart tree widget: add multiple checkboxes to select projects [ ] TODO: Chart tree widget: add QComboBox for editing the "project" field

 ## Low-priority tasks

 Implement the following features:

-- TODO: Add "percent_done" support for tasks
+[ ] TODO: Add "percent_done" support for tasks
-- TODO: Performance: add an option to update on demand?
+[ ] TODO: Performance: add an option to update on demand?
-- TODO: Replace python-gantt (planning/gantt.py) by an alternative with less restrictive license terms (no GPL!)
+[ ] TODO: Replace python-gantt (planning/gantt.py) by an alternative with less
+    restrictive license terms (no GPL!)

 # License